Best Lamb Marinade (Easy Recipe for Juicy, Flavorful Lamb)

 I took inspiration from the Greek lamb marinade which are heavy on fresh herbs like oregano, thyme and rosemary.
 There are Moroccan influences in this recipe as well, especially spices like cumin, paprika, and coriander.

-And then there are yogurt-based lamb marinades mostly popular in middle eastern cuisines, but I think we can do without yogurt (lemon juice and vinegar do the same thing without adding any dairy in our marinade).
+And then there are yogurt-based lamb marinades, often used as a middle eastern marinade for lamb.
+They’re excellent too, but I think we can do without yogurt because lemon juice and vinegar do the same tenderizing work without adding dairy.

-I have gotten more compliments on my lamb than any other dish I’ve cooked, and I know it was because of this marinade.
+I have gotten more compliments on my lamb than almost any other dish I’ve cooked, and I know it’s because of this marinade.
+For me, this is the best lamb marinade because it balances herbs, acid, and spice without masking the flavour of the meat.

 Why This Lamb Marinade Works: